Day 1 - Arrive Grand Teton National Park / Jackson Lake Lodge

 stay close to Jenny Lake, where we can enjoy incredible views of the Teton Range from the trail.

-follows the perimeter of the lake.
+following the perimeter of the lake.
 Keep

 After, we return to Jackson Lake Lodge where you can take in